 The FWS Program provides funds for part-time employment to help needy students to finance the costs of postsecondary education.
 Hourly wages must not be less than the federal minimum wage.

 Scholarships do not require repayment.
 These can be awarded based on merit but also can be awarded based on financial need.
 Criteria such as academic achievement or athletic ability may apply.
+Please view our scholarships page for more information.

 Like scholarships, grants do not require repayment.